grizzthedj/smart_proxy_ipam/README.md

 Once plugin is installed, you can use phpIPAM to get the next available IP address for a subnet:

 1. Create a subnet in Foreman of IPAM type "External IPAM".
-Click on the `Proxy` tab and associate the subnet with a Smart Proxy that has the `External IPAM` feature enabled. _NOTE: This subnet must actually exist in phpIPAM.
+Click on the `Proxy` tab and associate the subnet with a Smart Proxy that has the `externalipam` feature enabled. _NOTE: This subnet must actually exist in phpIPAM.
 There is no integration with subnet creation at this time._
 2. Create a host in Foreman.
-When adding/editing interfaces, select the above created subnet, and the next available IP in the selected subnet will be pulled from phpIPAM, and displayed in the IPv4 address field. _NOTE: This is not supported for IPv6._
+When adding/editing interfaces, select the above created subnet, and the next available IP in the selected subnet will be pulled from phpIPAM, and displayed in the IPv4/IPv6 address field.

 ## Local development